danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         )
         fig.show()

 Next we'll define a function called *plot_pricing_line* to create a **Line Chart** using the **matplotlib** package.
-It also takes a pricing dataframe, Ticker name and period type as parameters but also a price type.
+It also takes a pricing dataframe, Ticker name and period type as input parameters as well as a price type.

         import matplotlib.pyplot as plt